 - Brisbane Airport – Outside Domestic terminal & Smoking Balcony Level 3 International departures lounge (Link)

-- Darwin Airport – Outside, directly in-front of main terminal (Link)
+- Darwin Airport – Outside, directly in front of the main terminal (Link)

 - Melbourne Airport – Outside forecourt adjacent to terminal 2 (Link)